 More generally, I'm a programmer, technology executive and open source expert who teaches both technical and process skills (my outdated resume).
 I'm on LinkedIn.

 I often give public talks, including keynote addresses at conferences.

 I live in New York, New York in the United States of America.
-I earned a bachelor's degree in political science at the University of California at Berkeley and a master's in technology management at Columbia University, and participated in the Fall 2013 batch of Hacker School.
+I earned a bachelor's degree in political science at the University of California at Berkeley and a master's in technology management at Columbia University, and participated in the Fall 2013 and Fall 2014 batches of the Recurse Center (formerly Hacker School).
 I have worked at Salon.com, Fog Creek Software, Behavior, Collabora, the GNOME Foundation, and the Wikimedia Foundation.

 I've kept an online diary, Cogito, Ergo Sumana, since late 2000, and an identi.ca microblog and Twitter feed since mid-2009.
 I also co-maintain Spam As Folk Art, a weblog chronicling the more bizarre and evocative phrases in junk email.

 Two web diarists inspired my own journal: my inspiringly philosophical friend Seth Schoen (diary) and my astonishingly clever husband, Leonard Richardson.
 For other interesting weblogs and net resources, consult my list o' links and del.icio.us linkblog.